sebalaini/sebalaini-lints-config/README.md

 ## Usage

-The eslint configuration exported by default is Next.js specific and includes tailwind & scss lint.
+The eslint configuration exported by default is Next.js specific and includes TailwindCSS & scss lint.

 Extend these in your project's configuration file as needed.